sinedied/ng-lite-starter/README.md

 > Minimal starter for Angular projects.

-See this [dev.to article](https://dev.to/angular/a-simpler-and-smaller-angular-starter-with-nglite-1ooh) to see how this starter was created and for more details about the differences with Angular CLI's default `ng new`.
+See this [dev.to article](https://dev.to/angular/a-simpler-and-smaller-angular-starter-with-nglite-1ooh) to learn how this starter was created and for more details about the differences with Angular CLI's default `ng new`.

 ## Usage